 If you’re looking to take your Thanksgiving table to the next level, look no further than wine.
-The perfect wine pairings for your Thanksgiving dinner can make all the difference in the world when it comes to a special gathering.
+The perfect wine pairings for your Thanksgiving dinner can make all the difference in the world when it comes to a special meal.

 When you sit down at the Thanksgiving table, you know you’re in for the long haul.
 Thanksgiving dinner is a big meal filled with a variety of flavors.
 Add the appetizers and desserts, and you’ve got yourself a real palatal challenge!

 Pinot Noir is another versatile wine when it comes to food pairings.
-It’s light enough that it won’t overpower dishes, but many Pinots (especially those from California) have an abundance of bright fresh fruit that compliments many flavors so well.
+It’s light enough that it won’t overpower dishes, but many Pinots (especially those from Burgundy, France or California) have an abundance of bright fresh fruit that compliments many flavors so well.
 Pinot Noir and turkey is a classic pairing.
 It’s not going to bend minds with creativity, but it will please everyone around the table.
 Especially if that Pinot Noir is a great Pinot Noir.

-Yes, Riesling is an ideal Thanksgiving wine; with good acidity, lower alcohol and plenty of fall-friendly flavors (like apple and citrus and light touches of honey sweetness).
-Riesling also has body and texture that can stand toe-to-toe with rich meats and slightly sweeter Thanksgiving dishes.
+Yes, Riesling is an ideal Thanksgiving wine; it offers good acidity, lower alcohol and plenty of fall-friendly flavors (like apple, citrus and light touches of honey sweetness).
+Riesling also has body and texture that can stand up to the flavors of with rich meats and slightly sweeter Thanksgiving dishes.
 Sweet potatoes?
 Serve it up with a refreshingly juicy, slightly sweet Riesling.
-Done and done!
+Done and done!Lot 66 Riesling

 Find all of these wines and more at your local 90+ Cellars retailer!